 In 2021, JELF (Jewish Educational Loan Fund) provided 400 interest-free loans to Jewish college, graduate, and vocational students with a total of $1.8 million.
 This increase in loan amount allowed JELF to raise the average student loan by $400 over the previous year, which was especially important during this past year as inflation rose exponentially.

 JELF serves students in the five-state region of Florida, Georgia, North Carolina, South Carolina, and Virginia (excluding metro DC) as they pursue their higher education.
-In Atlanta alone, JELF helped 103 students with $410,045 in funding.
-The total student need for all the students in the JELF region was $2,352,906.
-Through student repayments, increased fundraising, and the generosity of the Marcus Foundation, JELF was able to allocate $1,553,739 in interest-free, last dollar loans to these students.
+Through student repayments, increased fundraising, and the generosity of The Marcus Foundation, JELF is continuing to grow its operation each year despite national college enrollment levels going down by 6%.

 Do you love hearing these stories and updates as much as we do?!
 Sign up and never miss a post!

 JELF often hosts fun events and gatherings in different Jewish communities we serve.
 Check our Events page to stay in the loop.